Champ's Clock Shop

 Larger Image

-Richard Herschede was the first person in the clock business to trust and encourage us to take a large order and promote it, unlocking Champ's potential to move a large amount of clocks in a short time.
+Richard Herschede was the first person in the clock industry to trust and encourage us to take a large order and promote it, unlocking Champ's potential to move a large amount of clocks in a short time.
 Larger Image

 Herschede Video: How they were made.
 Factory made promotional 9 min. video.
 Includes video of Richard Herschede signing Herschede clocks at Champ's (Not available on download).
 Available for purchase on Vhs format for $29.50 Order via E-mail